IE-Dev/ie-dev.github.io/README.md

 ## Autocomplete Requirements

-your endpoint should accept the following parameters `?query=test&lang=uk-en`
+Your endpoint should accept the following parameters `?query=test&lang=uk-en`

 The response should be in the following format: